-Latitude 19.17 Longitude -98.4 Located in area with water stress Yes Primary power generation source for your electricity generation at this facility <Not Applicable> Oil & gas sector business division <Not Applicable> Total water withdrawals at this facility (megaliters/year) 24.57 Comparison of total withdrawals with previous reporting year Lower Withdrawals from fresh surface water, including rainwater, water from wetlands, rivers and lakes Withdrawals from brackish surface water/seawater Withdrawals from groundwater - renewable 24.57 Withdrawals from groundwater - non-renewable Withdrawals from produced/entrained water Withdrawals from third party sources Total water discharges at this facility (megaliters/year) 19.01 Comparison of total discharges with previous reporting year Lower Discharges to fresh surface water 19.01 Discharges to brackish surface water/seawater Discharges to groundwater Discharges to third party destinations Total water consumption at this facility (megaliters/year) 5.56 Comparison of total consumption with previous reporting year Much lower Please explain Volumes are sourced from direct measurements and substituted with mass balance equations when necessary.
-Consumption is withdrawals minus discharges.
-Thresholds are determined by much higher/much lower being greater than 50%.
-This volume is expected to decrease in the future as a result of projects to achieve our Health for sites Facility reference number Facility 10 Facility name (optional) Facility 10 Country/Area & River basin
+11 Mexico Balsas Latitude 19.17 Longitude -98.4 Located in area with water stress Yes Primary power generation source for your electricity generation at this facility <not applicable=""></not> Oil & gas sector business division <not applicable=""></not> Total water withdrawals at this facility (megaliters/year) 21.8 Comparison of total withdrawals with previous reporting year Lower Withdrawals from fresh surface water, including rainwater, water from wetlands, 0 rivers and lakes Withdrawals from brackish surface water/seawater 0 Withdrawals from groundwater - renewable 21.8 Withdrawals from groundwater - non-renewable 0 Withdrawals from produced/entrained water 0 Withdrawals from third party sources 0 Total water discharges at this facility (megaliters/year) 14.19 Comparison of total discharges with previous reporting year Lower Discharges to fresh surface water 14.19 Discharges to brackish surface water/seawater 0 Discharges to groundwater 0 Discharges to third party destinations 0 Total water consumption at this facility (megaliters/year) 7.61 Comparison of total consumption with previous reporting year Higher Please explain Volumes are sourced from direct measurements and substituted with mass balance eq are determined by much higher / much lower being greater than 50%.
+This volume is e Humanity 2020 Goal to conduct a comprehensive water risk assessment at 100% of m sites. xpected to decrease in the future as a result of projects to achieve our Health for Facility reference number Facility 9 Facility name (optional) Facility 9 Country/Area & River basin